Text Language Translation Utility

 Bring in the Keyboard Maestro

-The macros read whatever text is in the System Clipboard and passes it to the translate shell script.
+The macros read whatever text is in the System Clipboard and passes it to the translate script.
 Keyboard Maestro reads the output of the Python process and puts it into the System Clipboard, replacing the text that was there with its translation.

 Both macros are configured to appear in the global macro palette.
 The global macro palette will appear when a key sequence is pressed, which in my setup is the function key F12.